ghutchins56/AccessGuide/README.md

 # AccessGuide
 Capstone Project for Advanced Android Development Grow with Google Scholarship

-To protect privacy of API keys, the app/google-services.json and gradle.properties files have been omitted.
+To protect privacy of API keys, the gradle.properties files has been omitted.